 Hello, this is my first shaker card using the Fuse Tool.
 It was surprisingly easy to use.
 As it gets very hot you have to be very careful not to touch the silver part only the blue handle!!
 Links to buy these products are listed at the end of this post.

 - I laid out different scenes of the stamps and chose the ones I wanted to use (the alpaca, penguin, sledge, hat and rope).
-I stamped these onto cardstock so they could be coloured in, using my Zig markers.
+Stamping these onto cardstock so they could be coloured in, using my Zig markers.

 - I die cut the critters out using the coordinating dies.
-I also die cut a wavy snow bank using the clouds die from the same white cardstock.
+Also die cut a wavy snow bank using the clouds die from the same white cardstock.

 - On the front piece, I placed my critters approximately where they would go and I die cut the circle about 1/3rd from the top.
 I kept the inside of the circle to use later on another card.